Starou/SimpleIDML/README.rst

   ``simpleidml-forcecontent="true"`` flag.
 - Image references are passed by the *href* attribute.
 An empty value will remove the corresponding page items into the document.
-- A nested tag will be created if they are mapped with a *character-style*.
+- A nested tag will be created if mapped with a *character-style*.
 - The style applied to the newly created tag is a combination of the parent character-style and the mapped one.